pusher/pusher-js/README.md

 ### Core Vs. Platform-Specific Code

-New to pusher-js 3.1 is the ability for the library to produce builds for different runtimes: classic web, React Native, NodeJS and
+New to pusher-js 3.1 is the ability for the library to produce builds for different runtimes: classic web, NodeJS and Web Workers.
-Web Workers.

 In order for this to happen, we have split the library into two directories: `core/` and `runtimes/`.
 In `core` we keep anything that is platform-independent.
 In `runtimes` we keep code that depends on certain runtimes.